 We have many different types of water and places to choose from when deciding where to fish.
-We can hike 2-10 miles round trip and get lost in the back country of the Rockies, or we can take it easy and fish some of the exclusive and private water available to you through Piedra River Anglers.
+Water is dependant on which licensed outfitter you choose to go out with.
+We can hike 2-10 miles round trip and get lost in the back country of the Rockies, or we can take it easy and fish some of the exclusive and private water available to you through Piedra River Anglers' affiliates and guides who are available for hire to licensed outfitters.
 When thinking of the options, we would like to remind everyone that altitude DOES make a difference in how aggressive the back country can feel.

 To learn about where to fish and how to fish for certain species please feel free to email any questions you might have.

 Half Day Public Wade: 1 Person $300 Half Day Private Wade: 1 Person $325

 2 People $375 2 People $400

 Full Day Public Wade: 1 Person $400 Full Day Private Wade: 1 Person $425

 2 People $475 2 People $500